btholt/complete-intro-to-react-v7/lessons/10-tailwindcss/B-tailwind-basics.md

 - `rounded-lg` is a "large" rounding of the corners i.e. border-radius.
 - `shadow-lg` is a "large" border shadow.
 - `flex` makes the display mode flex. `flex-col` makes it columns. `justify-center` makes it justify-content center. `items-center` makes it `align-items: center`.
 Net result is that you have centered horizontally and vertically items in a vertical direction.
-- `divide-y` is pretty cool.
-It puts nice dividing lines between all the children elements in the div. `divide-gray-900` means they're black lines.